 The Palamite distinction is not only the claim that there is a distinction between God and His activities, as everyone will admit there is some distinction between what God is and what He does.
 A first clarification of what is distinctive about the Palamite distinction is that Gregory proposes that the essence and energies of God are equally “uncreated.”
 Obviously, the divine energies are not creatures distinctly caused to exist by God, and are instead as uncreated as God’s essence.
 But I will begin with this claim and show that the core idea of the Palamite doctrine is that God’s energies are as equally fundamental to God as His essence, in the sense that God cannot be adequately described without appealing to both His essence and energies.

 Initially, to avoid a false start, it needs to be noted that Gregory Palamas explicitly subscribes to the view that God has no properties or accidents.
-In the following passage from Gregory Palamas’s One Hundred and Fifty Chapters (as collected in the Philokalia), Palamas explicitly professes what seems like the classical view of divine simplicity: “An accident is that which comes into existence and passes out of existence, and in this way we can conceive of inseparable attributes as well. ...
+In the following passage from his One Hundred and Fifty Chapters (as collected in the Philokalia), Palamas explicitly professes what seems like the classical view of divine simplicity: “An accident is that which comes into existence and passes out of existence, and in this way we can conceive of inseparable attributes as well. ...
 But there is no such thing in God because He remains entirely changeless.
 For this reason nothing can be attributed to Him that is an accident.”
 Gregory rules out that God has either “separable” or “inseparable” accidents, which roughly correspond to “accidental” and “essential” intrinsic properties in contemporary metaphysics.
 Gregory’s argument as to why this is the case is unimportant.
 What is germane is that Gregory thinks any intrinsic property or accident is ruled out by divine simplicity.
 Finally, Palamas explicitly notes that, “the divine energy in God…is not essence, nor an accident….”

-Palamas might be mistaken whether his doctrine entails denial of a classical doctrine of divine simplicity, but the Palamite distinction is clearly intended to be compatible with that classical divine simplicity and we should interpret it charitably as such.
+Palamas might be mistaken whether his doctrine entails the denial of a classical doctrine of divine simplicity, but the Palamite distinction is clearly intended to be compatible with that classical divine simplicity and we should interpret it charitably as such.
 The distinction is nevertheless prima facie hard to square with simplicity.
 So how does Gregory do it?
 Gregory proposes explicit considerations as to why the divine energies are not accidents in God.
 Interestingly, the context is that Gregory is responding to an objection that, given divine simplicity, there are different Gods in different possible worlds where God acts differently (this is a problem I return to later).
 If God acts differently in different possible worlds, God acquires a different intrinsic property in each of those worlds (e.g., “Creator of the Universe” versus “Never Created”) and so appears to differ in these different possible scenarios.

 Gregory’s response is that there is a problem with how the objector understands God’s actions.
 Rather than energies being properties or accidents inhering in God’s essence, Gregory thinks divine energies/activities are what account for relational predications (like causal relations) being true of God: